-What are Subject Headings
+Keywords and Subject Headings

-Databases assign these words to articles to describe the concepts in an article and to try to take some of the guesswork out of the job of coming up with keywords.
+You can also search using subject headings.
+Subject headings are keywords assigned by the databases to describe the concepts in an article and to try to take some of the guesswork out of the job of coming up with keywords.
 Try searching with subject headings and see how your results differ from searching with just keywords.